And these nine will. And look gorgeous doing it.

-This affordable and heat-, stain-, and water-resistant material has undergone quite a makeover.
-“The old stereotypes about the way it used to look aren’t really as true anymore,” says Ebony Stephenson, a certified kitchen and bath designer.
+This affordable material that resists heat, stains, and water has undergone quite a makeover.
+"The old stereotypes about the way it used to look aren't really as true anymore," says Ebony Stephenson, a certified kitchen and bath designer in Newport News, Va.

 In fact, with super-realistic marble and granite patterns, you can be in a kitchen with laminate these days and not even know it.

-What’s more, laminate is now is available in 5-by-8-foot sheets, which means it replicates pricey granite, marble, or butcher block with fewer joints.
+What's more, laminate is now is available in 5-foot-by-8-foot sheets, which means it replicates pricey granite, marble, or butcher block with fewer joints.
 That means fewer moisture problems, too.

 #2 Quartz for Kitchen Countertops